 Presently, I direct an interdisciplinary Master of Fine Arts program in choreography, creative writing, interdisciplinary arts, theatre directing, directing and choreography for musical theatre, and visual arts at a Wilson College, a school rooted in the liberal arts tradition.
 This is the setting where we can best foster the archetype of the artist-scholar through training in both academic and practice-led scholarship.
-In fact, training in dance and theatre is not simply about preparing an artist to make their way to the stage.
+In fact, training in dance, theatre, and visual art is not simply about preparing an artist to make their way to the stage or gallery.
 The process is, at its core, about helping a person better understand—and communicate—their own humanity.
 That understanding led me to embrace postcolonial perspectives and practices in both education and artmaking.
 This perspective blends well with contemporary educational theories regarding collaborative learning environments and varied teaching techniques; and places an even keener focus on students developing a high level of critical thinking skills, as well as the ability to identify and articulate their own sense of moral and aesthetic values—both undergraduate and graduate levels.

 When possible, I utilize an anthropological perspective to demonstrate the connectedness of artforms as expressions of the human condition across socio-cultural backgrounds.
 This provides room for expression of diverse experiences and perspectives, creating a broad-based forum for individual and communal discovery and dialogue, particularly where matters of race, gender/sexuality, and faith are concerned.

 Versatility is crucial in our current artistic era.
 For dance artists, that means athletic virtuosity must be complimented by pedestrian virtuosity.
 To that end, I expose my students to a breadth of training modalities and theories.